jcampero/Getting-Cleaning-Data---CourseProject/README.md

     link:
     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-- If you would like to see a brief description of the Human Activity Recognition Using Smartphones Project and how the input data was generated, refer the following link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+- If you would like to see a brief description of the Human Activity Recognition Using Smartphones Project and how the input data was generated, refer to the following link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 - For time and network bandwidth efficiency, if the local working directory already contains a copy of the original data (stored in the ./data directory), the script